Print Friendly and PDF

-Is This Toxic Chemical Hiding In Your Toothpaste?
+Is this Toxic Chemical Hiding in Your Toothpaste?

-sodiumlaurylsulfate 322x201 Is This Toxic Chemical Hiding In Your Toothpaste?“Say that again and I’ll wash your mouth out with soap!”
+“Say that again and I’ll wash your mouth out with soap!”
 Did you ever get this threat from your parents as a kid if you used foul language?
 The irony is, you’re likely already washing your mouth out with soap on a twice daily basis.

 How is that possible?
 A compound called SLS, or sodium lauryl sulfate, lurks in not just your toothpaste, but almost all products coming into contact with your skin, scalp, and eyes: that includes eye makeup, hair sprays, lipsticks, sunscreen, toothpaste, laundry detergent, conditioner, perfumes, and shampoo.
 Sodium lauryl sulfate (SLS) is everywhere, and it’s not doing good things for our health.